-It is appealing to the young and old who like amazingly beautiful tropical settings (lush green forests, coconut trees, monkeys, surfing and more..)
-The Caribbean side of Costa Rica is known for its vibrant Afro-Caribbean culture and “laid-back lifestyle”.
+It appeals to both young and old people who like breathtakingly gorgeous tropical environments (lush green forests, coconut trees, monkeys, surfing and more..)
+Costa Rica’s Caribbean coast is recognized for its colorful Afro-Caribbean culture and “laid-back lifestyle.”

 There is a large and thriving expat colony from Europe and The United States.

-Here is a quick summary of the two famous beaches where to retire in the Costa Rica Caribbean Coast:
+Here is a quick summary of the 2 famous beaches where to retire in the Costa Rica Caribbean Coast:

-Trivia: The endangered leatherback turtle breeds within the park.
+The endangered leatherback turtle lays her eggs in the park.

-Many people are relocating to the Caribbean and buying small plots of land to build their homes, cabins or businesses.
+Many people are relocating to the Caribbean and buying land to build their homes, cabins or businesses.

-Others are buying ready-built properties, which is a result of the growing interest in “Baby Boomers” looking for a great place to retire.
-Also, a good majority of home buyers are couples, families and young adults that want a less hectic lifestyle compared to living in other parts of the country.
+Others are purchasing pre-built homes as a result of the increased demand among “Baby Boomers” searching for a wonderful spot to retire.
+In addition, the vast majority of house purchasers are couples, families, and young adults seeking a less stressful lifestyle than is available in other regions of the country.